MOMA-CRC/ddanalyzor/README.md

              extremes = c(1,1))
 head(results)

-# Then do similar for remaining plates and channels, or wrap into a lapply etc.
+# Then do similar for remaining plates and channels, or wrap into an lapply.

 ```